ggggggg876/NWG-Exposed/README.md

 *   Jason Köhne has advocated for the [doxing of PF members](https://dailyrake.ca/2021/12/11/white-while-peeing-part-3-pf-meltdown/).
 *   Jason Köhne believes white nationalists are ["garbage human beings" and "the lowest form of life"](https://odysee.com/@Commander_Rockwell:b/Jason-Kuhne-piece-of-shit:9)

-These are not things pro-white people do.
+These are not things pro-White people do.

 The first thing normal people will notice about Jason Köhne and his followers is the strange lexicon.
 The term "Antiwhite" itself is common enough and not specific to NWG, but the words "AntiWhiteism", "Westernkind", "Westfolk", “Westmen”, "White Well-Being", "Go-Free", and “Meme-Pathogen” are.
 These words identify when you're dealing with an NWG entity.
 The proliferation of strange MK-Ultra words is a tactic used by nefarious government organizations - think grassy "knoll".
 Nobody talks like this.
 It's weird and it makes you look weird to other people.